Sheldon Richardson: Cleveland Browns

 On March 14, 2019, the Cleveland Browns signed Richardson to a three-year, $36 million contract, with $21 million guaranteed.
 In week 12 against the Miami Dolphins, Richardson recorded his first two sacks of the season on Ryan Fitzpatrick in the 41–24 win.

 In Week 2 of the 2020 season against the Cincinnati Bengals on Thursday Night Football, Richardson recorded his first sack of the season on Joe Burrow during the 35–30 win.

 On April 16, 2021, Richardson was released from the Browns.

 Minnesota Vikings (second stint)

-On June 15, 2021, Richardson returned to the Minnesota Vikings on a one-year, $3.6 million contract.
+On June 15, 2021, Richardson returned to the Vikings on a one-year, $3.6 million contract.